 Research and Development expenses decreased by 47.0% as studies IT-01 and IT-02 completed their enrollments in June 2022 and August 2022 respectively.
+This resulted in a significant decrease in patient costs.
 During the six months ended June 30, 2023, we engaged clinical and regulatory consultants to replace positions occupied by full time staff required during the recruiting phases of the trials.
 Dr. Walters moved to a consulting role with reduced hours and costs.
-Our IT-03 Phase 3 study continued to move forward in design and protocol drafting in 2022.
 Our IT-01 study continued to generate data; however, costs to close out the study were incurred in lieu of patient related treatment expenses.
+Phase 3 IT-03 in sarcoma and phase 2/3 IT-04 in presurgical breast cancer had minimal direct costs in either of these two periods.